Stitching Dreams of Leaving, Dreams of Roots^

 I turned inwards to question the relationship between our flag and the pledge to our flag.
 What will the social imagination of this relationship look like to create an equal footing for all?
 What will the flag look like?
 How will the pledge be worded?
 I began altering the solid red stripes with red tally marks.
 In place of the stars, I made markings of the Chinese character 正 (zheng). 正 references tally marks as well and translates to being upright, just, and firm.
 Accompanying the altered flag, I’ve reconsidered and rewrote the pledge to the flag with a vision of a place with heart, a place with a welcoming sense of belonging.
 It reads: “I pledge allegiance to our Flag, one open Nation, in compassionate unity, with liberty and justice for all.”

 Concurrently, I've created a participatory workshop aimed to reflect on how the pledge came to be, to consider the words in detail.
 The collective performance aspires to unpack these points through a series of facilitated writing and reflection exercises sequenced to guide participants to imagine what their pledge will be to achieve a sense of home for all.
 I will collect these reconsidered pledges, care for them.
 With time, I shall carry these words and recite them all at the reflecting pool of the Lincoln Memorial, the base of the Statue of Liberty, and along the shores of Angel Island.
+During the pandemic, I also created a participatory sculpture that invited folks to pin their reconsidered pledges onto the object.

 - - - - - - - - - - - - - - -

-Select images from public stitchings from 2019-2020.
+Select images from public stitchings from 2019-present.

 - - - - - - - - - - - - - - -